x

 The timeline

-At the end of their discovery period, P&P sit down the Acme Co. leaders and tell them, we know what happened.
-Here is their retelling of the events as they unfolded:
+At the end of their research and discovery period, Pencil & Paper sit down with the Acme leaders and tell them, we think we know how you can get out of this kerfuffle.
+Here is what they found out:

 The conclusion